purusharths/purusharths.github.io/_posts/2020-05-18-the-saga-of-asia-kolkata.md

 altered.
 That way lies madness as the most populous place keeps changing.
 ```

-And anyway, the overhead from legacy systems from changing the tzinfo might cause an unnecessary overhead.
+Moreover, the problems from updating the same the legacy systems from changing the tzinfo might cause an unnecessary overhead.

 PS: [https://github.com/eggert/tz/blob/master/asia#L1263](https://github.com/eggert/tz/blob/master/asia#L1263)